KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 **Symbol:** 🌳⇅
 **Definition:** The total Emanatory Spiral, containing both the ⚫ Aionic Tree (supernal root, declivous motion) and the ♾ Khaonic Tree (subversal root, acclivous motion).

-It represents the complete emanatory structure where the two opposing axes of motion—Centropic and Entropic—intertwine to form the field of reality.
+It represents the complete emanatory structure where the two opposing axes of motion—Centropic and Entropic—form a lattice-coupled field whose structural interaction gives rise to emanated reality.

 ---